 The following discussion provides supplemental information regarding our investment securities portfolio.
-All of our investment securities are classified as available-for-sale at March 31, 2016 and December 31, 2015, and are primarily short-term obligations of the U.S. Treasury or held to comply with the Community Reinvestment Act.
+All of our investment securities are classified as available-for-sale at June 30, 2016 and December 31, 2015, and are held to meet our liquidity objectives and to comply with the Community Reinvestment Act.
 Investment securities classified as available-for-sale are reported in our Condensed Consolidated Statements of Financial Position at fair value.